-Valjevo Project and Sustainable Boron, Lithium Mining
+Valjevo Project and Sustainable Mining

-Sustainable Boron and Lithium mining: Borates and lithium are essential for decarbonisation, advanced energy, and food security.
+Sustainable Boron and Lithium mining: Borates and lithium are essential for decarbonization, advanced energy, and food security.
 The extraction and production of these critical minerals need to respect sustainable principles to satisfy multiple stakeholders, local interest groups, and residents.
 A case in point is Valjevo in Serbia, where locals have successfully halted the Valjevo project until February 2022 until officials are satisfied sustainable practices will be put in place.

 A cornerstone project owned by Canada-based Euro Lithium, the Valjevo project is located approximately 10km outside of Valjevo, Serbia, Euro Lithium has a pair of mineral exploration licenses that are believed to contain significant deposits of borates, lithium, and other essential raw materials.